Exscientia/molflux/docs/source/pages/splits/basic_usage.md

 point.

-## Exploration
+## Browsing

-First, lets' have a look at what splitting strategies are available for use.
+First, let's have a look at what splitting strategies are available for use.
 These are conveniently categorised (for example, into ``core``, ``rdkit``, etc.).
 To view what's available you can do

 ```{code-cell} ipython3